Boston Arts Festival: History

-The Revived Festival
+Revived festival

 Mayor Thomas M. Menino revived the Boston Arts Festival in 2003 as a one-day event, intended to launch Boston Open Studios and the 2003 performing arts season.
 The festival drew huge crowds to the newly re-designed Christopher Columbus Park on Boston’s Waterfront.
 Highlights of the event included lively performances by Boston Lyric Opera, performing Italian arias, La Piñata presenting folkloric dance, the Mayor’s Mural Crew offering interactive mural painting and watercolor exercises, and reports from some visual artists of record-breaking sales.

 The Festival was expanded to two days in 2004, with highlight performances from Boston Ballet and Jazz Hip Hop Orchestra, and huge crowd attendance.
 In 2005, the Festival coincided with Boston’s 375th Birthday.
 To celebrate, some Festival performances were relocated downtown and to Faneuil Hall.
 Boston Ballet performed again alongside Chu Ling Dance and Haitian singer Gi Frants.

 The Festival drew record crowds in 2007, when juried artists exhibited and sold their artwork in a specially built artists’ village.
 Opera Boston made their festival debut to great acclaim as did up-and-coming harpist Maeve Gilchrist on the new Garden Stage to complement the Waterfront Stage.
 Boston Pops Ensemble and the very popular Boston Gay Men's Chorus also made their debuts.

 The 2008 Festival, building on the success of the 2007 Festival, expanded to become a three-day event.
 Visual artists were now able to exhibit and sell their work on Friday while special guests Blue Man Group and Buffalo Tom entertained audiences from the Waterfront Stage.
 Despite the wettest day in the festival's short history, large crowds turned out as the festival opened to great energy.
 The rest of the weekend brought better weather and a full entertainment program on two stages.
 An attendance record was set for the Festival on Saturday with an unprecedented turnout and individual artists reported record sales.
 Boston Children's Museum provided activities for children alongside the Mayor's Mural Crew.
 The Garden Stage played host to Pan United and harpist Áine Minogue, amongst others, while on the Waterfront stage, the upcoming group Everyday Visuals shared billing with dance troupe OrigiNation, songwriter Bleu, and for the seventh year in a row, Boston Ballet.

-Festival Reorganization
+Festival reorganization

 In 2015, Mayor Martin J. Walsh announced that the annual Boston Arts (Ahts) Festival would be re-imagined as Emerge, a one-day celebration of local arts and culture.
 That version of the Festival evolved over the next four years.
 Plans for the 2019 Festival note that it will be organized by "Beacon Hill Art Walk and Artists Crossing Gallery, and will launch Boston’s Arts Open Studios season featuring more than 70 juried local visual artists and craftspeople, plus local musicians performing on the Waterfront Stage throughout the day."